-1 Comment 2 3 Principal Source - Uniform Limited Partnership Act §209 (2001).
-4 5 6 7 8 9 A certificate of existence can reveal only information present in the public record.
-Under this Act significant information bearing on the status of a statutory trust may be outside the public record.
-Section 806 provides for the issuance of a certificate of registration for a qualified foreign statutory trust.
-10 11 12 Under Section 103(c)(1), this Section is not subject to override by the governing instrument.
-13 SECTION 207.
+2 Comment 3 4 Principal Source - Uniform Limited Partnership Act §209 (2001).
+5 6 A certificate of existence can reveal only information present in the public record.
+Under 7 this Act significant information bearing on the status of a statutory trust may be outside the 8 public record.
+Section 806 provides for the issuance of a certificate of registration for a qualified 9 foreign statutory trust.
+10 Section 204(b) provides a mechanism for obtaining a certified copy of a certificate of 11 12 trust even if the trust has been terminated.
+13 14 Under Section 103(c)(1), this Section is not subject to override by the governing 15 instrument.
+16 17 SECTION 207.
 NAME OF STATUTORY TRUST.
-14 (a) Unless authorized by the [Secretary of State] under subsection (c), the name of a 15 statutory trust must be distinguishable in the records of the [Secretary of State] from: 16 (1) the name of any person, other than an individual, that is already incorporated, 17 organized, or authorized to transact business in this state; and 18 (2) any name reserved under Section 210 [or other state laws allowing the 19 reservation or registration of business names, including fictitious or assumed name statutes].
-20 (b) The name of a statutory trust may contain the words: "company", "association", 21 "club", "foundation", "fund", "institute", "society", "union", "syndicate", "limited", or "trust", 22 or words or abbreviations of similar import, and may contain the name of a beneficial owner, a 23 trustee, or any other person.
-24 (c) A statutory trust may apply to the [Secretary of State] for authorization to use a name 25 that does not comply with subsection (a).
-The [Secretary of State] shall authorize use of the 26 name applied for if, as to a conflicting name: 27 (1) the present user, registrant, or owner of the conflicting name consents in a 28 signed record to the use and submits an undertaking in a form satisfactory to the [Secretary of 29 State] to dissolve or to change the conflicting name to a name that complies with subsection (a)
+18 (a) Unless authorized by the [Secretary of State] under subsection (c), the name of a 19 statutory trust must be distinguishable in the records of the [Secretary of State] from: 20 (1) the name of any person, other than an individual, that is already incorporated, 21 organized, or authorized to transact business in this state; and 22 (2) any name reserved under Section 210 [or other state laws allowing the 23 reservation or registration of business names, including fictitious or assumed name statutes].
+24 (b) The name of a statutory trust may contain the words: "company", "association", 25 "club", "foundation", "fund", "institute", "society", "union", "syndicate", "limited", or "trust", 26 or words or abbreviations of similar import, and may contain the name of a beneficial owner, a 27 trustee, or any other person.
+28 (c) A statutory trust may apply to the [Secretary of State] for authorization to use a name 29 that does not comply with subsection (a).
+The [Secretary of State] shall authorize use of the 30 name applied for if, as to a conflicting name: